tamersp25/docs/src/pages/engines/quick-start/step-4-upload-build.md

 #### Veritone's Build Compliance Testing ####

-Once a build is uploaded to Veritone, it runs through a compliance testing pipeline to ensure it&rsquo;s ready for prime time.
-We  in the Docker container, inspect the packaged manifest, run the engine with a payload appropriate for the engine class, and examine the output and network usage of the run.
-We expect the engine to complete this test run within 10 minutes, or it will be considered a timeout.
+When a build is submitted to Veritone, there are a number of tests run against it to make sure it is ready for prime time on our platform.
+This testing includes inspecting the packaged manifest, running the engine with a payload appropriate for the engine class, and examining the output and network usage of the run.
+In addition, a static analysis of vulnerabilities is performed in your Docker container.

+An engine is expected to complete testing within 10 minutes, or it will be considered a timeout.
+When testing is complete, Veritone provides a Build Report with results of the testing that can be downloaded as a JSON file.
+If your build did not pass testing, this report can offer insight to help determine the cause.

-During testing, the build state displays as *Fetching*.
-Once testing is complete, the status changes to *Available* if the build passed or *Invalid* if it failed.
-A build in the *Available* state is ready to be submitted to Veritone for final review and approval.
-From there, it&rsquo;s just a click away from deployment into production.
+During testing, the build state displays as Fetching.
+Once testing is complete, the status changes to Available if the build passed or Invalid if it failed.
+A build in the Available state is ready to be submitted to Veritone for final review and approval.

-When testing is complete, Veritone provides a Build Report that can be downloaded as a JSON file to review your build's results.
-The Build Report can be used to help determine why a build did not pass testing.
-Since the report includes results of the vulnerability scans and shows Docker runtime information, it can also be used for debugging purposes.

-To download a build report, follow the steps below.
-Then continue reading for additional details about how to read the report.

 |To download a build report: | |
 |--------|--------|